Snowmass 2021 whitepaper: Proton structure at the precision frontier: Computing needs and computing tools

 {\ensuremath{\chi^{2}}\xspace} {\ensuremath{n_\mathrm{dof}}\xspace} {\ensuremath{p_\mathrm{T}^\mathrm{jet}}\xspace} {\ensuremath{\eta_\mathrm{lab}^\mathrm{jet}}\xspace} {\ensuremath{\,\mathrm{GeV}^2}\xspace} {\ensuremath{p_\mathrm{T}}\xspace} {\ensuremath{Q^{2}}\xspace}

-Modern calculations of higher-order corrections in perturbative QCD for predictions of cross sections from collider experiments are computationally very demanding, particularly at N2LO where typically order $\mathcal{O}(10^5)$ CPU hours are required due to the complicated singularity structure of the real-emission amplitudes and the delicate numerical cancellations they entail.
-The data for such cross sections at the LHC are becoming increasingly precise, and so for QCD analyses involving comparison with the N2LO predictions these calculations must be repeated thousands of times using different values for the strong coupling \asmz, different parametrizations for the PDFs, or different choices for the factorisation or renormalization scales.
+Modern calculations of higher-order corrections in perturbative QCD are computationally very demanding, with typical calculations at N2LO taking of order $\mathcal{O}(10^5)$ CPU hours due to the complicated singularity structure of the real-emission amplitudes and delicate numerical cancellations they entail.
+The data for relevant LHC cross sections are becoming increasingly precise, and so N2LO predictions must be repeated in comparisons to such data thousands of times using varied values for \as, PDFs, and renormalization or factorization scales, $\mu_R$ or $\mu_F$.
 It is therefore computationally prohibitive to run the full calculation at N2LO for each phase space point as required in such an analysis.